 Baked Potato Salad

-- 1 large bunch parsley, about 1-inch of stems still attached, thoroughly washed and roughly chopped
+- 1 large bunch parsley, about 1-inch of stems still attached, thoroughly washed and roughly chopped with scissors

 - Kosher salt and freshly ground white pepper

 - 4 to 6 tablespoons red wine vinegar

 - 2 shallots, peeled and sliced into thin rounds

 - 1 tablespoon capers and 1 teaspoon caper liquid

 - 4 to 6 gherkins, depending on size, quartered lengthwise and sliced into 1/4-inch pieces, plus 1 tablespoon gherkin liquid